1975 Audi 80 GT review: Retro Road Test

 Audi 80 GT RRT

-Initially, a pair of 1,297cc and 1,471cc four-cylinder engines gave outputs of 60, 75 and 85hp, but a 1,588cc unit later replaced the 1.5.
-This engine was chosen for the GT and, with a higher 9.5:1 compression ratio and two-stage carburettor with larger chokes, power increased to 100hp at 6,000rpm.
+Initially, a pair of 1,297cc and 1,471cc four-cylinder engines offered outputs of 60, 75 and 85hp, but a 1,588cc unit later replaced the 1.5.
+This engine was chosen for the GT and, thanks to a higher 9.5:1 compression ratio and two-stage carburettor with larger chokes, power increased to 100hp at 6,000rpm.
 A heady – for the 1970s – 97lb ft of torque was available at 4,000rpm, while top speed was 109mph.

 What’s it like to drive?